THE PATH TO CANONISATION

 Eileen O’Connor, known as ‘Little Mother’ by the members of the congregation she founded, has long been considered by many to be a ‘saint-in-waiting’.
 And now, her holiness and virtue have been recognised by the Holy See and the cause for her canonisation opened by the Vatican’s Congregation for the Causes of Saints.

-In a media release, dated August 17, 2018, the Archdiocese of Sydney announced:
+On 17 August 2018, the Archdiocese of Sydney announced:

 “Australia is one step closer to getting its next saint with the Vatican advancing the cause for Sydney woman Eileen O’Connor to the title Servant of God.